tc39/notes/es7/2015-11/nov-17.md

 BT: Annoying to use

-WH: At least it’s not problematic from a lexing point of view, as long as comments can’t contain newlines, slashes, closing parentheses, or such.
+WH: At least it's not problematic from a lexing point of view, as long as comments can't contain newlines, slashes, closing parentheses, or such.

 BT: stage 0?